Srajald/Srajald/README.md

 I'm a passionate Software Engineer and ML/AI enthusiast currently pursuing my B.Tech in Electronics and Communication Engineering at NIT Jalandhar.
 With experience across multiple internships at reputed organizations, I've developed expertise in software development, machine learning, and AI solutions.

+> "Passionate about creating scalable solutions and turning complex problems into elegant interfaces."

 ## 💼 Experience

 - **Software Engineer Intern** @ **Clear (ClearTax)** _(Current)_